Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="output_identity"></a> [identity](#output\_identity)

-Description: The identiy of the EventGrid Namespace.
+Description: The identity of the EventGrid Namespace.

 ### <a name="output_location"></a> [location](#output\_location)